YOSTINA-dh/-Milestone-Project-one/README.md

     * Has images and text.
 A text represents the images, and it can change the color when `hover` or clicked on.

 * **About Me page**
-    * Has a box-text and an image showing a piece of information.The images indicator has a white color, and Z-index is 2px.
+    * Has a box-text with`hover` and an image showing a piece of information.

 * **Resume page**
-    * Has two columns loaded with experience history and educational background.
+    * Has two columns loaded with work experience and educational background.

 * **Service pages**
-    * Has four boxes filled with available services and beautiful hover effect used.
+    * Has four boxes filled by available services and used a beautiful hover effect used.

 * **Contact  page**
     * Has a form which asks for contact information and a message.
 The form boxes have Light grayish red borders and light blue shadow.
-    * Social media links - facebook, Twitter, Instagram and Youtube (linked to relevant login page).
+    * Social media links - facebook, Twitter, Instagram and Github.
-    * Phone Number (linked to click-to-call function).
+    * Phone Number (linked to click-to-call function for small devices).
     * Email Address (linked to mailto function).
-    * Printable version of my CV can download it on a new tab.
+    * Printable version of my CV can download it in a new tab.

 ### Features left to implement